-- ftpd: ALL - Access will be granted when a (daemon,client) pair matches an entry in the /etc/hosts.allow file. - Otherwise, access will be denied when a (daemon,client) pair matches an entry in the /etc/hosts.deny file. - Otherwise, access will be granted.
+- Access will be granted when a (daemon, client) pair matches an entry in the /etc/hosts.allow file. - Otherwise, access will be denied when a (daemon, client) pair matches an entry in the /etc/hosts.deny file. - Otherwise, access will be granted.

-- Some implementations allow for a more complex working.
-For example - solaris the format of a line is daemon:client_list [:shell_command] (the shell command being optional) - the client list allows for operators such as EXCEPT the client list allows for operators such as EXCEPT
+Some implementations allow for a more complex working.
+For example

+- the format of a line is daemon:client_list [:shell_command] (the shell command being optional) - the client list allows for operators such as EXCEPT